amwaly/Amwaly_WooCommerce/README.md

-# WP_WooCommerce
+# Amwaly_WooCommerce
-Use this WooCommerce payment gateway plugin to enable clients of your store to pay using UZET gateway.
+Use this WooCommerce payment gateway plugin to enable clients of your store to pay using Amwaly gateway.

 ## To run a payment gateway via WordPress